nicotsx/ironmount/README.md

 ```

 > [!WARNING]
-> Do not try to change the location of the bind mount `/var/lib/zerobyte` on your host or store it on a network share.
-You will likely face permission issues and strong performance degradation.
+> Do not try to point `/var/lib/zerobyte` on a network share.
+You will face permission issues and strong performance degradation.

 Then, run the following command to start Zerobyte: